National Civics Bee®

 The National Civics Bee® is an annual competition that encourages young Americans to engage in civics and contribute to their communities.

-Participating middle school students will flex their civics knowledge for a chance to win recognition and cash prizes.
+Participating 6th, 7th and 8th grade students flex their civics knowledge for a chance to win recognition and cash prizes.

 “The evidence is clear: informed and active citizens make for a strong country, a strong economy, and a strong workforce.
 Our continued prosperity depends on the strength of all three, and so does the long-term health of America’s economy.”